kammitama5/kammitama5.github.io/_posts/2017-6-14-Wednesday-June-14th.md

 - I went "ohhhh..." and then my programmes COMPILED.
   I enjoyed the exam.
 It was fun!
+  Not to sound corny, but I had this *amazing* feeling walking out of the exam where I felt like *this* was what I wanted to do for the rest of my life.
+It was *wonderful*.

 I heard..not so much for others...